Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Introduction

-Rubin-LSST is going to measure broad-band fluxes for billions of objects up to $i$-band depth of 26.3 for the Y10 catalogue \citep{Ivezic2019}.
-Obtaining a redshift for each object via spectroscopy is therefore not a viable solution and we need to resort to photometric redshift (photo-z) estimates.
+Rubin-LSST is poised to measure broad-band fluxes for billions of objects up to the $i$-band depth of 26.3 for the Y10 catalogue \citep{Ivezic2019}.
+Obtaining a redshift for each object via spectroscopy is therefore not a viable solution and we need to rely on photometric redshift (photo-z) estimates.
 Unfortunately, the photo-z calibration accuracies of existing methods are still not able to achieve the Rubin-LSST requirements for the weak lensing and galaxy clustering analysis.
-Although the most recent methods \citep{Wright2020,Myles2021} when applied to Stage III dark energy experiments under idealized conditions yield uncertainties on the mean redshift that are of the order of $0.001-000.6$, there are a number of effects that significantly degrade the redshift characterisation.
-Indeed, effects such as spectroscocpic incompleteness, outliers in the calibration redshift, sample variance, blending and astrophysical systematics may cause systematic errors in the mean redshift and scatter that are $\sim 7-10 \times$ larger than the Stage IV requirements \citep{Newman2022}.
+Although the most recent methods \citep{Wright2020,Myles2021} when applied to Stage III dark energy experiments (under idealised conditions) yield uncertainties on the mean redshift that are of the order of $0.001-000.6$, there are a number of effects that significantly degrade the redshift characterisation.
+Indeed, effects such as spectroscopic incompleteness, outliers in the calibration redshift, sample variance, blending, and astrophysical systematics may cause systematic errors in the mean redshift and scatter that are $\sim 7-10 \times$ larger than the Stage IV requirements \citep{Newman2022}.

 Two main factors concur with the lack of the required accuracy on the redshift distribution estimates (see \citealt{Newman2022} for a comprehensive review).
-The first is the inability to estimate the redshift of an individual galaxy precisely since estimates are generally based on measurements in only a few broad noisy photometric bands where very few spectral features can be used to constrain the galaxy redshift, leading to degeneracies between multiple fits to a galaxy spectral energy distribution (SED, \citealt{Buchs2019,Wright2019,Wang2023}).
-The second factor is having a good knowledge of the galaxy population, which, given the intrinsic uncertainty described above, sets an informative prior on the redshift of a photometrically observed galaxy.
+The first is the challenge of estimating the redshift of an individual galaxy precisely since estimates are generally based on measurements in only a few broad noisy photometric bands where very few spectral features can be used to constrain the galaxy redshift, leading to degeneracies between multiple fits to a galaxy spectral energy distribution (SED, \citealt{Buchs2019,Wright2019,Wang2023}).
+The second factor is having a good knowledge of the galaxy population, which (given the intrinsic uncertainty described above) sets an informative prior on the redshift of a photometrically observed galaxy.
 This is a truly fundamental problem because often the spectroscopic redshift samples on which photo-z methods are trained, or physical models of the galaxy population are built, systematically miss populations of galaxies, giving rise to biased colour-redshift relations.